NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Zweiblade Guardian.md

   - name: ""

   - name: "Twin Body"
     desc: "  When a zweiblade guardian's construct armor is broken, its body splits down the middle, with each half left with a pair of legs but only one arm.
 In this form, the guardian has two different spaces; each half is a Medium creature.
 The two halves share a pool of Hit Points and actions per turn, as well as their multiple attack penalty.
-The zweiblade guardian is Quickened 1 when split, and can use the extra action to Stride, Step, or Strike.
+The zweiblade guardian is [[undefined]] when split, and can use the extra action to Stride, Step, or Strike.
 If both halves have to save against the same effect, it rolls the save twice and uses the worse result.
 If both halves take damage from the same effect, they take damage only once, taking the greater amount if the damage isn't the same.
 The two halves of a split guardian can't stay far apart for long.
 If the two halves remain separated by over 60 feet for more than 1 minute, one half (randomly determined) permanently loses its animating spark, and the remaining half remains active."

 abilities_mid:
   - name: ""